subirvarma/GeneralCognitics/_posts/chapter3_indusvalley.md

 ### How did the IVC come to an end?

  There are two theories among the experts about how the IVC ended, and we will discuss both.
 The facts that we know about this event from archaeology are the following: Even though the major cities were were showing signs of degradation over the course of a century or two before 1750 BCE, the end was sudden.
 The cities were abandoned around 1750 BCE and all trade connections with Mesopotamia came to an end.
 The dams that were used by the IVC for irrigation purposes were also destroyed and the land reverted back to desert.
+The Indus script and inscribed seals fell into  disuse and writing disappeared along with cubical stone weights.
  Kosambi makes the point that other civilizations have often made a major transition, after being conquered for example, without completely collapsing.
 However what kept them going was the fact that their agricultural infrastructure kept functioning, so that the farmers kept working on their fields irrespective of who the rulers were.
 However if the food supply stops due to an interruption in agriculture, then this can cause a complete collapse of the type we see for the IVC.
  There is a black hole in Indian History from the end of the IVC until about 1000 BCE when well made pottery re-appeared in archaeological finds of urban settlements in the region of the northern Ganges plain.
 This was of the type known as *Painted Grey Ware* (PGW) pottery, which is distinct from what was produced in the IVC.
 PGW pottery is associated with the Vedic Age, indeed the oldest veda, namely the the *Rigveda* was composed around this time.

  Kosambi was of the opinion that the IVC ended due to the invasion of the Indo-European people.
 He says: